Italy: Sardinia, Carloforte, Sulcis & Chia | VBT Bicycling Vacations Skip to Main Content

 Hotel S’Ena to Nebida:

 Today is a long ride day!
-We suggest that you plan your stops well, based on your interests and ability to cope with some ascents and possible wind.
-Keep in mind that at the end of your ride, you will take a ferry to the Island of San Pietro, and maybe you don’t want to miss the 7:00 p.m. ferry (there is a later one).
+We suggest that you plan your stops, based on your interests and ability to cope with ascents and possible wind.
+Keep in mind that at the end of your ride, you will take a ferry to the Island of San Pietro, and you likely don’t want to miss the 7:00 p.m. ferry (although there is a later one).
+The day includes long climbs, but also a total of 25 km (15 miles) of exhilarating and sometimes technical descents.

-A long fun downhill takes you to Portixeddu’s hamlet and beaches, where you can find bars and clubs to change into your swimming clothes.
-A coastal easy ride takes you almost all the way to Buggerru, where you have a first climb (with 7% elevation average grade) to go.
-In Buggerru you find several restaurants and gelato shops.
-After the fjord of Buggerru, you descend to the bay of Cala Domestica, where again you have the opportunity to swim and buy lunch.
-From the bay you have the hardest hill of the day to ride: 4 miles with 5% average elevation gain, with some peaks of 10-12%.
-You can rest on the nice downhill coastal ride into Nebida.
-In Nebida, don’t miss the short walk recorded in RWGPS that allows you to take great pictures of the Pan di Zucchero cliff and the relics of the docks where the mineral ore was stocked.
+A long fun downhill takes you to Portixeddu’s hamlet and beaches, where, in season, you can find bars and restrooms to change into your swimsuit.
+An easy coastal ride takes you almost all the way to Buggerru, where you have a first climb averaging a 7% elevation average grade.
+In Buggerru, take advantage of the grocery store or bar.
+After the fjord of Buggerru, you descend to the bay of Cala Domestica, then commence the most challenging climb of the day: 4 miles with an average elevation gain of 5%, with some peaks of 10 to 12%.
+Rewarded with a long downhill coastal ride into Nebida, please exercise caution.
+In Nebida, don’t miss the short walk recorded in RWGPS to view the Pan di Zucchero cliff and the remains of the docks where the mineral ore was stocked.

 Nebida to Portovesme:

-An easy ride takes you into the little town of Gonnesa, where you find cafes’ and a few shops.
-From the town the road climbs again steadily and gradually for 2 miles, then descends till your ferry embarcadero.
-It’s not a particularly interesting stretch and you may find some car traffic of locals or tourists travelling to the Island of San Pietro.
-The bar at the embarcadero may be closed, but there are toilets and vending machines for drinks in the ticket station.
+An easy ride takes you into the little town of Gonnesa, where you find cafes and a few shops.
+From the town, the road again climbs steadily and gradually for 2 miles, rewarded by stunning sea views on your right before descending till the ferry dock area.
+If you have some energy left, the short out-and-back to the stone ruins of the Nuragic settlement provide expansive views of the entire coast.
+The ferry dock bar may be closed, but toilets and vending machines are available in the ticket station and on board the ferry.

 Ferry ride to San Pietro Island:

-It’s a 30 minute ride.
-Your Local host gave you the ferry ticket for you and your bike at the first meeting.
-When you disembark, select the Carloforte pier to Hotel Hieracon RWGPS option to find your hotel, which is on the marina front, only half mile away from the pier.
+Your Local host gave you the ferry ticket for you and your bike at the first meeting for this 30-minute ferry ride.
+When you disembark, select the Carloforte pier to Hotel Hieracon RWGPS option to find your hotel, which is on the marina front, only a half mile away from the pier.

 Included Meals: Breakfast